My Aunt Didn’t Like My Sandals

 My family embarked on a long road trip around the US this summer, and I’ve been sharing pictures, of course, on my personal Facebook at least once a week, and my elderly aunt who lives in Colorado exclaimed, after looking at one picture of our family climbing some rocky terrain, “I can’t believe you went hiking over those rocks in those shoes!”

 I had to explain to her that they were Earth Runner shoes and actually made for hiking and trailblazing.
-The Earth Runners have a thin soul, but it’s Vibram brand, which is well known within the Barefoot shoe crowd.
+The Earth Runners have a thin sole, but it’s Vibram brand, which is well known within the Barefoot shoe crowd.
+(Read more about barefoot and minimalist shoes here.)

 The Earth Runner shoes were actually designed by someone who was trail running and only had flip flops with him.
-He is an engineer, and he dug in his bag and ended up using some medical tape to tape his footsteps to his feet and discovered that they worked really well.
+He is an engineer, and he dug in his bag and ended up using some medical tape to tape his flip flops to his instep and discovered that they worked really well.

 After doing some research into Native American tribes who were great runners over rough terrain, he discovered that they had a similar style of shoe.